 You should budget for occasional expenses such as medical or dental costs

 You should budget for emergency expenses such as lost/damaged study items or emergency travel.

-Costs for University accommodation include insurance for loss of personal possessions up to £10,000 in respect of claims arising from fire, flood or theft within the accommodation area, including losses by walk-in theft.
+Costs for University accommodation on our Canterbury campus include insurance for loss of personal possessions up to £10,000 in respect of claims arising from fire, flood or theft within the accommodation area, including losses by walk-in theft.
 Students can arrange additional cover online at the insurer’s website, for accidental damage or all risks on high-value items such as smart phones and laptops.